 Do You Need to Use an RFP for a CMMS Software Purchase?

-Before you continue, you may be wondering, “Do I need to use an RFP for my CMMS software project?”
+You may be wondering, “Do I need to use an RFP for my CMMS software project?”
 It depends.
 The RFP process can be demanding and time-consuming, which is why it is usually used in larger organizations with ample resources.
 Small businesses can usually get away with an abbreviated RFP process or a less formal approach altogether.

 That said, the RFP process forces organizations to take a close look at why they have a need for a CMMS and document their goals for the system.
 Therefore, it may still be beneficial for companies, regardless of size, to consider going through an RFP exercise.